Types of diabetes we manage

 Diabetes screenings

-Random blood sugar, fasting blood sugar and oral glucose tolerance are tests used to determine an individual's blood glucose level, assisting in the diagnosis of Type 2 diabetes.
-Individuals who are 45 years old or older and overweight are recommended for screening, per the American Diabetes Association.
+We can use random blood sugar, fasting blood sugar and oral glucose tolerance to determine an individual's blood glucose level.
+These tests assist in the diagnosis of Type 2 diabetes.
+If you are 45 years old or older and overweight, you are recommended for screening, per the American Diabetes Association (ADA).
 This is especially encouraged if there is a family history of Type 2 diabetes, gestational diabetes or high blood pressure.

 Diabetes risk factors